VoLTE and VoWi-Fi picking up quickly

 Traditional PCRF and Diameter router solutions provide limited capabilities for geo-redundant session binding and intelligent load sharing.

 BFX providing full support for PCRF binding

-The BFX Interface Gateway is fully equipped to support PCRF binding for VoLTE and VoWi-Fi.
+BFX is fully equipped to support PCRF binding for VoLTE and VoWi-Fi.
 On BFX, session binding (“stickiness”) can be applied for PCRF or any Diameter device that requires binding.
 Through the graphical user interface of BFX, users can configure AVP(s), for which BFX guarantees that the same peer connection will be selected during the session.
 This applies to all Diameter applications so that all Diameter traffic for a given subscriber session goes to the same PCRF instance.
 Association of incoming messages to a session can be based on various Diameter parameters or combinations of parameters, such as:

 - IP Address